velsarav/Highway-Driving/README.md

 #### Behavior planning

-Following behavior of car need to be planned.
+Following the behavior of the car needs to be planned.
-* Do we need to change the lane if there is car in front of us?
+* Do we need to change the lane if there is a car in front of us?
 * Do we need to speed up or slow down?

 ![alt text][image7]

-Behavior planner takes the input of maps, route and predictions about what other vehicles are likely to do and suggest the trajectory module to create trajectory based on the suggestion from the behavior planner.
+Behavior planner takes the input of maps, route, and predictions about what other vehicles are likely to do and suggests the trajectory module create trajectory based on the suggestion from the behavior planner.
 Prediction set three flags(car_ahead, car_left, and car_right) according to the sensor fusion data.
-If the car is not ahead and velocity is not same as max_accel, then it will increase the speed by small difference during each check.
+If the car is not ahead and velocity is not the same as max_accel, then it will increase the speed by small difference during each check.

 ```
 if(car_ahead) {